-- From release 8.1.3: deploy-response-timeout-Integer value specifying timeout applied to the deployment of a rule package.
-This option does not appear by default in the application template.
-The default value is 300 seconds. - From release 8.1.3: require-checkin-comment-Specifies whether users must add a specify a check-in comment when committing changes to rules.
-These comments show up when viewing package history.
-If the value is set to false (default), users can save changes to rules without specifying a comment. - From release 8.1.3: force-snapshot-on-deployment-Specifies whether users can deploy only a package snapshot.
-If the value is true, users can only deploy a package snapshot.
-If false (default), users can deploy either the LATEST package or a snapshot. - Give the application Read, Create, and Change permissions on the Scripts folder for each Tenant that you add.
-(One approach is to create a user called GRAT\Application\Proxy and add that user to the SYSTEM access group.
-Then, on the Security tab of the application, in the Log On As section, select This account and add the GRAT\Application\Proxy user.
+- 6. Give the application Read, Create, and Change permissions on the Scripts folder for each Tenant that you add.
+(One approach is to create a user called GRAT_Application_Proxy and add that user to the SYSTEM access group.
+Then, on the Security tab of the application, in the Log On As section, select This account and add the GRAT_Application_Proxy user.
 Make sure that the "System" access group has Read, Create, and Change permissions to the Scripts folder, and that you have applied these changes recursively.)
 The Security tab is available only in Genesys Administrator 8.1.0 and later.
-Therefore, if you are not using Genesys Administrator 8.1.0 or higher, you must perform this step through Genesys Configuration Manager. - Create the GRAT client application by first importing the Genesys\Rules\Authoring\Generic\Client\810.apd to create the application template.
+Therefore, if you are not using Genesys Administrator 8.1.0 or higher, you must perform this step through Genesys Configuration Manager. - 7.
+Give the application Read permission for all roles, access groups and persons needed for GRAT. - 8.
+Create the GRAT client application by first importing the Genesys_Rules_Authoring_Generic_Client_810.apd to create the application template.
 From the application template, create the GRAT client application.
 The name of this application was specified during the installation of the IP.
 You just need to create the application and save it.
 You are not required to fill in any of the configuration properties.